村上作品の価値？不幸な村上隆、、、 The Value of Murakami’s Works? An Unhappy MURAKAMI Takashi...

-Most (Japanese) artists still believe in the “pureness” of art practice by playing the ignorant about the new reality in the global art world.
-Fact is, that most serious curators and collectors do art market research, even if they don’t mention it in art discussions.
+Most artists still rightfully believe in the “pureness” of art.
+The new reality in the global art world however implies clever art business practice.
+The art industry became an important economic factor in the international-oriented metropolis.
+Most museum directors, curators and collectors do art market research, even if they don’t mention it in art discussions.
 Of course, personal taste and passion for art should command our choice towards art work acquisitions.
 However, in every discourse, extracting the word “investment”, would mean to avoid the power of “myth making”.

 Art practice involves myth making.